Chenghao-Tan/DDRNet/README.md

 - You can use `--scale` to scale the image while keeping the aspect ratio, but it's recommended to modify [data_loading.py](https://github.com/Chenghao-Tan/DDRNet/blob/master/utils/data_loading.py) directly.
 (Uncomment **A.Resize(height, width)**).
 - `--amp` is not recommended as it may drastically reduce precision.

-Trainable parameters will be saved to the `checkpoints` folder in .pth.
-Only the best results will be saved by default.
-However, because the mIoU values appended to the filename are usually different, there could be more than one file.
+Trainable parameters will be saved to the `checkpoints` folder as .pth.
+Only the best one will be saved by default.

 ## Export ONNX (for blob converting)